 Exclusivity

 Roger and Hollands would probably not be your first choice if you’re looking for exclusivity.
-Their large scale nationwide presence, with 81 different stores, means they have to have standard product lines.
+Their large-scale nationwide presence, with 81 different stores, means they have to have standard product lines.
 They are therefore not unique.
 I also feel that many of the settings are mediocre.
 However, there are a few interesting pieces scattered within the listings.
 Nonetheless, it is hard to take some of the higher price tags seriously when they are sitting alongside costume jewelry from Disney.

 Designer and Custom Items

 Rogers and Hollands does have a Design Your Own section available on its website.
-However, in reality this ‘tool’ is a search feature enabling you to narrow down your options from their pre-existing range.
+However, in reality, this ‘tool’ is a search feature enabling you to narrow down your options from their pre-existing range.
 It’s not bespoke, or customized, per se.

 As for designers, they do have some worthwhile designers on their books, such as Verragio.
-However, given the other problems with the Rogers and Hollands brand you would do better to choose Verragio pieces from a retailer such as Whiteflash where you can select the center diamond.
-You should always compare designer pieces and see where else you can buy them.
-It is however reassuring to see designers such as Verragio are available through Rogers and Hollands – designers can usually select exactly where to retail their pieces after all.
+However, given the other problems with the Rogers and Hollands brand, you would do better to choose Verragio pieces from a retailer such as Whiteflash where you can select the center diamond.

 The Website